3A/2A High School Softball: Woodland falls on the road to non-league foe Evergreen

-VANCOUVER — Evergreen’s offensive prowess proved too much for Woodland to contain in a 16-6 six-inning loss in the non-league matchup, Thursday.
+VANCOUVER — Evergreen’s offensive prowess proved too much for Woodland to contain in a 16-6 six-inning loss in their non-league softball matchup, Thursday.

 Evergreen’s Delaney Bollman was the standout player of the game.
 She batted 3-for-3 with a grand slam and seven RBI to lead the Plainsmen to victory.